Here we are sharing a list of some Best Android Application Testing Tools for your reference.

 (Click to enlarge image)

 It can control Safari and Chrome on mobile devices.
-This allows to test mobile web sites using Appium and these browsers.
+This allows testing mobile websites using Appium and these browsers.

 But some automated test engineers complain that it provides poor, insufficient reports.
 Also its weakness is reduced XPath support on mobile devices.